Croionxx/Grade-predictor/README.md

 <br>
 Deliverables:
 <br>
-1. Train an ANN or Decision Tree model for regression or classification.
+1. Train an ANN or Decision Tree model for regression or classification.<br>
-2. Evaluate using RMSE or classification metrics (e.g., accuracy, F1-score).
+2. Evaluate using RMSE or classification metrics (e.g., accuracy, F1-score).<br>
-3. Analyze feature importance to identify key contributors to performance.
+3. Analyze feature importance to identify key contributors to performance.<br>
 <br>
-Bonus (Productization):
+Bonus (Productization):<br>
 Build a web app ( Streamlit is fine ) where users can input student details to predict grades.